 Thanks for sharing your feedback on what worked/didn’t work for you.

-In terms of choosing between Bain and McKinsey... here's my take.
+In terms of choosing between Bain and McKinsey… here’s my take.
 For #3 (Career Path), they are pretty much identical.
 For #2 (Personal/Professional Development), they are pretty equal as well.
 Though when I was choosing between the two, at Bain you would typically work on two clients at once; at McKinsey, one client at a time.
-There are some very minor pros/cons to that.
+According to some recent reports I have received from new Bain hires this is no longer the case in all Bain offices and 95% of the time at Bain you also will work one client at a time so this is less of a factor now a days.

 I think the more important issues are #1 (People/Office culture) and #4 (Location).
 Instead of comparing firms, which is really a toss-up in many ways, I would encourage you to compare the specific Bain office you have an offer from to the specific McKinsey office you have an offer from.